jsfix-ci/namm/README.md

 Just think of what models (resources) your application uses and how they are associated, put your schemas in the models folder

-Next think of views you want for various actions of this model and put them in /public/partials/<modelname>s/<action>.html these views can then be accessed in your browser via /<modelname>s/<action>  (index is the default action if the action is left empty)
+Next think of views you want for various actions of this model and put them in /public/partials/[model]s/[action].html these views can then be accessed in your browser via /[model]s/[action]  (index is the default action if the action is left empty)

 Access the advanced REST api via built in angular helper functions create() get() list() update() delete() or access it via the flexible action() helper function.
-You can access the API manually by going to /api/v1/<model>/[[id]/action]
+You can access the API manually by going to /api/v1/[model]/[[id]/action]

 If the automatic REST api is not enough, you can create custom routes using the /routes folder

-There's a default layout file but you can specify you own via layout(<path>) call
+There's a default layout file but you can specify you own via layout([path]) call

 ## Sample Code